dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/ide-user-interface.md

 <VersionBlock firstVersion="1.6">

 - #### Prune branches modal
   The Prune branches modal allows users to delete local branches that have been deleted from the remote repository, keeping your branch management tidy.
 This is accessible through the **Git actions** button under the [**Version control** menu](#editing-features).
 Note that this won't delete the branch you're currently on.
-Pruning branches isn't available for managed repositories because they don't have a typical remote setup, preventing remote branch deletion.
+Pruning branches isn't available for managed repositories because they don't have a typical remote setup, which prevents remote branch deletion.
   <Lightbox src="/img/docs/dbt-cloud/cloud-ide/prune-branch-modal.jpg" width="60%" title="The Prune branches modal allows users to delete local branches that have already been deleted from the remote repository."/>

 </VersionBlock>